bsc-s2/pykit/ratelimiter/README.md

 **arguments**:

 -   `consumed`:
-    specifies already consumed permits.
+    specifies already consumed tokens.

 **return**:
 Nothing.

-### RateLimiter.wait_available
+### RateLimiter.try_acquire
-Wait util the request permits is available.
+Wait the request tokens with timeout.

 **syntax**:
-`RateLimiter.wait_available(request)`
+`RateLimiter.try_acquire(request,timeout=0)`

 **arguments**:

 -   `request`:
-    specifies the request permits.
+    specifies the request tokens.
-    This will lead to a time sleep if stored permits is not enough.
+    This will lead to a time sleep if stored tokens is not enough.
+-   `timeout`:
+    specifies the request timeout.
+    If
+    Default is 0, means it should return immediately.

 **return**:
 Nothing.

-### RateLimiter.set_permits
+### RateLimiter.set_token_per_second
-set the permits in second.
+set the tokens in second.

 **syntax**:
-`RateLimiter.set_permits(permits)`
+`RateLimiter.set_token_per_second(token_per_second)`

 **arguments**:

--   `permits`:
+-   `token_per_second`:
-    specifies the permits per second.
+    specifies the tokens per second.
-    This will lead to stored permits and max stored permits resize.
+    This will lead to stored tokens and max stored tokens resize.

 **return**:
 Nothing.

 ### RateLimiter.get_stored
-get the stored permits in RateLimiter.
+get the stored tokens in RateLimiter.

 **syntax**:
 `RateLimiter.get_stored`

 **return**:
-the stored permits in RateLimiter.
+the stored tokens in RateLimiter.
 It can be a negative value for debt.

 #   Author